oslabs-beta/graphErr/README.md

 * Enables quick development of GraphQL-equipped router.
 * Generates GraphQL Playground IDE, allowing developers to write and execute queries.

-## Installation

-GraphErr can be imported as a deno module:

-The steps will be listed here once our module is up and running on deno land.

 ## Setting up the Server

 Here is an example of a server you can use to run GraphErr: